jakeoverall/TerritoryWars/README.md

 TerritoryWars
 =============

-A small game of rock paper scissors to conquer different territories
+A small game of chance to conquer enemy territories